 Night terrors and nightmares

-Night terrors are different from nightmares.
 Night terrors happen during the first few hours of sleep, when your child is sleeping very deeply.
-Nightmares tend to happen in the second half of the night, during phases of REM sleep.
+Nightmares tend to happen in the second half of the night, when your child is sleeping lightly and dreaming.

 Night terrors are less common than nightmares.

 You handle night terrors differently from nightmares.
 This is because a child who’s had a nightmare might wake up, remember the nightmare and feel upset, but children with night terrors won’t.
 For more information, read our article on nightmares